However much further you browse this site or any other, we have one hope—two, actually: May you be surprised and delighted.

 As long as a fun-for-fun’s-sake flourish in your design enhances the experience, your audience will be happy to come along.
 But you have to understand the differing expectations of your audience first.

-Youth audiences have different expectations for digital experiences
+Youth audiences, from Millenials to Gen Z, have different expectations for digital experiences

 Leaving room for silliness in your digital experience is especially valuable when you’re targeting a young audience.
 Fundamentally, young people browse websites differently from their parents and have different goals.